Brazil signs on to global climate deal to triple renewable energy

-Nov 24 (Reuters) - Brazil has signed onto an agreement to triple renewable energy by 2030 and shift away from using coal, according to a letter reviewed by Reuters on Friday, joining a prospective deal backed by the European Union, U.S. and United Arab Emirates.
+Nov 24 (Reuters) - Brazil has signed onto an agreement to triple renewable energy globally by 2030 and shift away from using coal, the country's Foreign Ministry said on Friday, joining a prospective deal backed by the European Union, U.S. and United Arab Emirates.

 South America's largest country is now one of roughly 100 countries that have signed onto the deal, according to a European official familiar with the matter.